 Wat is het Open Wetlab?

 The Open Wetlab is a laboratory for open-source and creative biotechnology.
-In our space in the Waag building in Amsterdam you can access the tools for doing your own biotechnological research, inventions and experiments.
 All projects in the lab are documented on a freely accessible website, as a contribution to the global open-source biotechnology community.

 Who can use the Open Wetlab?